susanpallmann/witches-and-wagers/README.md

   * Improved the readme a little.

 ## To Do
+- [ ] Draw some new avatars in the new style
 - [ ] Comment your old code, you lunatic
 - [ ] Create final card deck array
 - [ ] Finish creating database read/display functions